Hakkuraifu/PS4Linux-Documentation/README.md

 #### Optional - Unistalling.

-To unistalling a OS installed on a USB Device just format the USB Device.
+To unistalling a OS install on a USB Device just format the USB Device.

 #### Optional - Unistalling the OS on the HDD.
-To unistalling a OS installed on the HDD just delete the **Arch.img** file in /usr/home
+To unistalling a OS install on the HDD just delete the **Arch.img** file in /usr/home

 ## Trust host to use.